fagan2888/cs_205_project/README.md

 ![](./images/image4.jpg)

-_(Note: not every snapshot contains all of the particle types, and not every particle has all of the properties.
-As we saw later on, this poses its own challenges.)_
+_(Note: not every snapshot contains all of the particle types, and not every particle has all of the properties.)_

 ### Existing Work